-Program Coordinator: Gary Corcoran, EdD (603) 535-2495, e-mail: garyc@plymouth.edu
+Program Coordinator: Mark Stickney e-mail: mastickney@plymouth.edu

 The MEd in Music Education degree offers one concentration area: Instrumental Music Education.
 This program offers instrumental music educators an opportunity to address musical and academic issues pertaining to their multifaceted responsibilities as band directors in the public schools.
 In addition to the core education component, students will be afforded flexibility in enhancing their professional development through their involvement with those topic areas that are based upon their professional interests, those that build upon their undergraduate training, or those that may reflect changes in music teaching methodologies since they last undertook formal study.